 The programme of naval architecture is co-financed from EU funds.
 The effects of this funding are

-- Studying free of charge for all students, including the ones from outside the EU starting the Naval Architecture programme in spring 2020.
+- Studying free of charge for all students, including the ones from outside the EU starting the Naval Architecture programme in autumn 2020.
 Those students will not have to pay for the whole studying period of 1.5 years as long as they complete each semester.
 However, the number of students from outside the EU who will be able to study free of charge is limited.

 - Access to the latest computer software and hardware, including a modern ship and yacht designing laboratory.

 - Access to paid placements for 30% of the best students in the Naval Architecture programme.